 Kapic takes readers through three levels dealing with the struggle, the strangeness of God and life together.
 On the first stage the author looks at how pain brings us to think “hard thoughts about God,” to ask questions that often accompany the sorrow, to see how we should and shouldn’t react to those aching or grieving, and to make certain we do not belittle the body and its role in bringing us to recognize our place and space.
 “Our existence occurs not as beings who drop out of the sky but rise from the dust” (50).
 Since embodied pain reminds of this, it helps us also to know that we “cannot act as if we have complete control over our bodies or live as if our actions have no purpose beyond our own convenience and pleasure” (55).
 There is some well-seasoned thinking between these soft covers!

 “Embodied Hope” then ascends to the next plane by addressing, rightly, the incarnation, cross and resurrection.
 Here is where strong theology moves out of the seminary and confessional books, arrives to sit down beside our sickbeds, take hold of our hands and become therapeutic.
 “Our physical pain genuinely matters to Jesus – it matters to God!
 We are far too prone to spiritualize what Jesus makes physical, even theologizing his physical suffering into a response to our spiritual problem (sin), as if our true being were only spiritual and not physical.
-For Jesus, the physical and spiritual are indissolubly connected, and his life and death address them both” (94) as do, also, his resurrection.
+For Jesus, the physical and spiritual are indissolubly connected, and his life and death address them both” (94) as does, also, his resurrection.